THUDM/CogDL/README.md

 - --order, Order of proximity in LINE.
 Default is 3 for 1+2;
 - --alpha, Initial earning rate of SGD.
 Default is 0.025;
 - --batch-size, Batch size in SGD training process.
 Default is 100;
-- --negative, Number of negative node in sampling.
+- --negative, Number of negative nodes in sampling.
 Default is 5;

 for HOPE: